 Double-Check that the Box is Intact and Still Strong

-Make Sure to Get Rid of All Markings on the Box Indicating What Was Inside
+Get Rid of All Markings on the Box Indicating What Was Inside

 The second thing to consider is whether or not the box you plan to reuse has any markings on it indicating what was once inside.
-If it has markings showing that it once contained any liquor, wine, beer, cosmetics or cleaning supplies, you’ll need to cover up or remove these markings entirely.
+If it has markings showing that it once contained any liquor, wine, beer, cosmetics, or cleaning supplies, you’ll need to cover up or remove these markings entirely.
 Then, if the markings on your box still indicate that it contains any type of restricted, prohibited, or hazardous materials, USPS will assume those are the kinds of items you’re trying to ship.
 At that point, USPS may refuse the package and return it to you.

 Last but not least: if you’re using a USPS box, you need to pay for the specific service marked on the outside of it.
 It doesn’t matter if this is your first time using the box, or if it’s your fifteenth.
 USPS expects you to pay for the designated service on any branded box.
-If you don’t, USPS will charge you what it would have costed to ship with that service in the first place.
+If you don’t, USPS will charge you what it would have cost to ship with that service in the first place.